Research

 Without keeping an eye on your analytics, you can’t know whether your investment was worth it.

-• Page Authority: The authority of specific pages on your site should improve after buying links that target them.
+• Page Authority: The authority of specific pages on your site should improve after getting backlinks that link to them.

-• Organic Traffic: You should see a spike in organic traffic because high-quality backlinks create more avenues to your site and help you rank higher on SERPs.
+• Organic and Referral Traffic: You should see a spike in organic and referral traffic because high-quality backlinks create more avenues to your site and help you rank higher on SERPs.

 If you don’t see an increase in these metrics, chances are you’ve invested in a low-quality backlink.

-There isn’t much you can do about it after you’ve paid for a link.
-Most sellers don’t offer guarantees or refunds.
+There isn’t much you can do about it after you’ve paid for a link, as most sellers don’t offer guarantees or refunds.

 What you can do is switch to another seller or, better yet, hire an expert who will assess the link quality for you.